James5251996/assignment-unit-5.3/readme.md

   - Console.log each album as added using the returned value.
 DONE
   - After all are added, console.log the `collection` array.
 DONE

 - Add a function named `showCollection`.
-This function should:
+This function should: DONE
   - Take in an array parameter.
 (This allows it to be reused to show any collection, like the results from the find or search.)
+DONE
   - Console.log the number of items in the array.
+DONE
   - Loop over the array and console.log each album's information formatted like: `TITLE by ARTIST, published in YEAR`.
+DONE

 - Test the `showCollection` function.